Chili con carne: Vegetarian chili

-Vegetarian chili (also known as chili sin carne, chili without meat, chili non carne, and chili sans carne) acquired wide popularity in the U.S. during the 1960s and 1970s with the rise of vegetarianism.
-It is also popular with those on a diet restricting the use of red meat.
-To make the chili vegetarian, the cook leaves out the meat or replaces it with a meat analogue, such as textured vegetable protein or tofu, quinoa, or a starchy vegetable, such as potatoes.
+Vegetarian chili (also known as chili sin carne, chili without meat, chili non carne, and chili sans carne) is prepared without meat or substitutes a meat analogue, such as textured vegetable protein or tofu, quinoa, or a starchy vegetable, such as potatoes.
 These chilis nearly always include beans.
 Variants may contain corn, squash, sautéed mushrooms, pearl onions, shallots or beets.

 Chile verde

-Chile verde ('green chile') is a moderately to extremely spicy New Mexican stew or sauce usually made from chunks of pork that have been slow-cooked in chicken broth, garlic, green tomatillos, and roasted green chile.
+Chile verde ('green chile') is a New Mexican stew or sauce usually made from chunks of pork that have been slow-cooked in chicken broth, garlic, green tomatillos, and roasted green chile.
 The spiciness of the chile is adjusted by the use of various peppers: Hatch chile, poblano, jalapeño, serrano, and occasionally habanero.

-Chile verde is a common filling for the Mission burrito.
+Cactus chili

+Cactus chili is a spicy Southwestern stew that is a variation on traditional chili con carne, usually containing traditional ingredients such as chili peppers, beef, tomatoes, and pinto beans, along with sliced cactus pieces.
+It is traditionally cooked in a slow cooker and served with a side of salted crackers.
+Cactus chili is a relatively rare variation of chili con carne.
+However, it has gained prominence as a menu item at restaurant chains such as Showmars.

 White chili

 White chili is made using chicken or turkey meat and broth, white beans, and green chili peppers.
-The resulting dish appears white when cooked.
-A white cheese, such as Monterey Jack, or sour cream are often added when served.
+The resulting dish appears light in color when cooked.
+A white cheese, such as Monterey Jack, or sour cream is often added when served.

 Accompaniments and additions

-The dish may be served with toppings or accompaniments; grated cheese, diced onions, and sour cream are common toppings, as are saltine crackers, tortilla chips or corn chips, cornbread, rolled-up corn or flour tortillas, and pork tamales.
+The dish may be served with a variety of toppings or accompaniments.
+Common garnishes include grated cheese, diced onions, and sour cream.
+It is often served with saltine crackers, tortilla chips or corn chips, cornbread, rolled-up corn or flour tortillas, and pork tamales.
 Chili can also be served over rice or pasta in dishes such as chili mac.

-Pre-made chili
+In parts of the Midwestern United States, particularly in states such as Nebraska, Iowa, and Kansas, chili is commonly served with cinnamon rolls, a regional tradition found in school cafeterias, home cooking, and even at some restaurants in the area.